Conengmo/battle_map_tv/README.md

 ### Initiative tracker

 In the controls window, you can add players and their initiative.
 The list will be sorted automatically.
-Just put a number and a name on each line.
+Just put a number and a name on each line, for example "1 barbarians" and "20 heroes".

 The '+' and '-' buttons increase and decrease the font size.

+The 'move' button moves the lists to different positions and rotations on the screen.

 ## Area of effect